AkhilaSriManasa/WAccess/README.md

 3. Also, displays relevant suggestions to fix the violation.

 ## Uses of WAccess:
-There is massive digitization in the current day, leading to numerous websites.
+There is massive digitization in the present day, leading to numerous websites.

 Accessibility is one of the important features of these websites.